nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 10" "Prompting Claude Code for Code Review" >}}

-As you see in *Code Snippet 10*, I asked Clkaude Code to perform a detailed code review without making any changes yet.
+As you see in *Code Snippet 10*, I asked Claude Code to perform a detailed code review without making any changes yet.
 I wanted to ensure that the code is sound before asking for optimisations.

-Claude Code performed the review and identified the issues:
+Claude Code performed the review and identified issues in the code:

 ```
 ● Code Review: Import MCP Server